Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 The Corti in question had stuffed his hands onto his narrow - nonexistent, really - hips and was studying Julian’s foot as if it had personally offended him.

-"Uh...can we help you?"
+"Uh... can we help you?"
 Allison asked.
 She sipped her beer and set it down while Julian tried to navigate his foot away out of sight under the table.
 The Corti moved to keep it in view.

 "Oh dear, what *happened*?
 No, this just isn’t acceptable at all, no no."